Catalan Republic (1931): Proclamation

 Macià immediately dismissed General Ignasi Despujol, chief of the Spanish Army in Catalonia, appointing in his place General López Ochoa, who was loyal to the new republican government, while Companys was designated civil governor of Barcelona and Jaume Aiguader became mayor of Barcelona.
 The jurist Josep Oriol Anguera de Sojo was appointed president of the Territorial Audience of Barcelona (the highest court of justice in Catalonia at the time).
 Helped by socialist Manuel Serra i Moret, he also appointed the ministers of the Catalan government, dominated by the Republican Left of Catalonia.
-He included among his ministers a member of the Radical Republican Party, a member of the UGT trade union, a member of Acció Catalana, as well as two representatives from the Socialist Union of Catalonia, but none from the previously hegemonic and conservative Regionalist League.
-(In the streets many citizens clamored against the leader of the League, chanting "Long live Macià and death to Cambó!").
+He included among his ministers a member of the Radical Republican Party, a member of the UGT trade union, a member of Catalan Action, as well as two representatives from the Socialist Union of Catalonia, but none from the previously hegemonic and conservative Regionalist League (in the streets many citizens clamored against the leader of the League, chanting "Long live Macià and death to Cambó!").
 Macià even offered a ministry to the anarchist trade union CNT, but the anarcho-syndicalist organization finally refused to participate, claiming its traditional apoliticism.

 The provisional government of the Catalan Republic was made up of: